Pitt Island (Canada)

 Pitt Island is an island located on the north coast of British Columbia, Canada.

+The island is of cultural and ecological importance.

 Pitt island is located between Banks Island, across Grenville Channel (part of the Inside Passage) from the mainland, and is separated from Banks Island by Principe Channel.
-The island has an area of 1368 km2, is 90 km long, and ranges from 8 to 23 km wide.
+The island is mountainous and heavily dissected by valleys, fjords, and inlets and has an area of 1,398.55 km2, (Note: Area from the United States Geological Survey, Esri, and the United Nations Environment Programme - World Conservation Monitoring Centre unless indicated otherwise) is 90 km long, and ranges from 8 to 23 km wide.
 Its highest point is at 962 m.

 Pitt Island is the only island in British Columbia known to host a resident population of moose.